Compare Financial Tools

 Quick verdict

-Choose Copilot if: You're deep in the Apple ecosystem and want the most beautiful, AI-enhanced budgeting experience available.
-Copilot's interface is genuinely delightful, and the AI categorization learns your patterns faster than any competitor.
-Worth it if you value design and automation.
+Choose Copilot if: You're deep in the Apple ecosystem and want the most polished budgeting experience available.
+Copilot’s interface is genuinely pleasant to use, and its automation can reduce manual categorization and cleanup.
+Worth it if you value design and low-friction maintenance.

 Choose Monarch Money if: You need cross-platform access (Android, web), want investment tracking alongside budgeting, or manage finances as a couple.
-Monarch's collaboration features are unmatched, and the comprehensive dashboard gives you a complete financial picture.
+Monarch's collaboration features are the strongest in the category, and the comprehensive dashboard gives you a complete financial picture.

 Choose X1 Wealth if: Your net worth is $1M+ and you've realized that knowing where your money went matters less than optimizing where it grows.
 Tax strategy, estate planning, and advisor coordination have higher ROI than tracking your coffee spending.